 Having a navigation system voice your every turn might be somewhat annoying, but it’s immensely useful.
 Turn-by-turn directions include visual data on the screen along with voice instructions, so your attention can remain on the road.
 The system voices the direction of the turn, street names, and the distance to the next turn.
 It can also warn you about traffic congestion and toll roads ahead.

 Unfortunately, you can’t always rely on a cell connection, especially when you travel to remote areas.
-So having an offline map is vital when you drive along unknown routes.
+So an offline map is among the most essential features in automotive navigation.
 Map updates ensure that the street you’re turning down still exists.
 And while offline maps don’t provide POIs or traffic reports, they can navigate you by showing the current position of your car according to the GPS tracker.

 Now, we know what you’re thinking: Why bother with in-car navigation if you have Google Maps?
 Most drivers use smartphone navigation apps because their interface is more familiar and updates are automatic.

 But it’s not all that simple if you think about it.
 Your smartphone depends on internet connectivity and battery power, the screen is quite small, and you can get fined for using it in the car.
 The competition between in-car and smartphone navigation is fierce, but it doesn’t have to be.
-OEMs are trying their best to make in-car navigation more valuable for users than smartphone apps.
+OEMs are trying their best to make automotive navigation and its features more valuable for users than smartphone apps.

 In a year or two, embedded navigation systems in smart vehicles are expected to grow more intelligent than phone apps.
 They will: